makuz0/Airports_by_country/README.md

-__Данные__:
-Использую данные с Kaggle по распределению аэропортов по странам. Данные собраны из источника FlightRadar.
-В нашем df имеются следующие колонки:
+__Data__:
+I am using data from Kaggle on the distribution of airports by country.
+The data is collected from the FlightRadar source.
+In our dataframe (df), the following columns are present:
-*name* - название аэропорта
+*name* - airport name
-*iata* - международная ассоциация воздушного транспорта (IATA) *icao* - формат Международной организации гражданской авиации (ИКАО) *lat* - широта
+*iata* - International Air Transport Association (IATA) code *icao* - International Civil Aviation Organization (ICAO) format *lat* - latitude
-*lon* - долгота
+*lon* - longitude
-*country* - страна
+*country* - country
-*alt* - высота, измеренная по отношению земной поверхности к уровню моря.

-__Цель__:
-- Проверить данные
-- Выявить Топ10 стран по кол-ву аэропортов
+*alt* - altitude measured relative to sea level.

+__Objective:__
+- Verify the data
+- Identify the Top 10 countries by the number of airports
-- Сделать визуализацию
+- Create visualization
-- Добавить карту распределения аэропортов по долготе и широте

-__Используемые библиотеки__:
+- Add a map of airport distribution by longitude and latitude

+__Used libraries:__
 - pandas
 - matplotlib
 - Point
 - geopandas

-__Результаты__:
-- В рамках анализа данных выявлен аэропорт Charlevoix Municipal Airport с устаревшим кодом ICAO
-- Определены Топ-10 стран по наибольшему и наименьшему кол-ву аэропортов
-- Визуализация в виде карты с распределение аэропортов согласно данным по долготе и широте
+__Results:__
+During the data analysis, the airport Charlevoix Municipal Airport with an outdated ICAO code was identified.
+The Top 10 countries with the highest and lowest number of airports were determined.
+Visualization in the form of a map showing the distribution of airports according to longitude and latitude data.